codaveto/gherkin_unit_test/README.md

   - `And`
   - `But`

 From top to bottom, each class may contain a number of the class below it (one to many).
-A `UnitTest` may contain multiple `UnitFeature` which in turn may contain multiple `UnitScenario` which in turn may contain multiple `UnitStep`.
+A `UnitTest` may contain multiple `UnitFeature` which in turn may contain multiple `UnitScenario` which in turn may contain multiple `UnitExample` and `UnitStep`.

 ## 🛠 Implementation